Skip to content ↓

 Achievement of pupils

-Ensure full half/termly assessment of all pupil in PE in line with other subjects across the curriculum
+Ensure full half-term assessment of all pupils in PE in line with other subjects across the curriculum

 Create a paired observation strategy to ensure consistent judgements are made – PE observation & feedback included on learning walks, drop-in observations and formal appraisal observations